 Types of Thermocouple:

-The conductive metals and probe wall are directly connected in this type of thermocouple.
+The conductive metals and probe walls are directly connected in this type of thermocouple.
 The advantage of fast response time due to very good heat transfer.

 Thermocouples are available for different metal combinations.
 Each different combination has a different temperature range.
 The most common is the “Base Metal” thermocouple known as K, J, T, E, and N types.
 The high-temperature thermocouple combination is S, R, C, and GB Type.